 When we walked into the pub there was nobody in the main bar, had they known I was returning?
 Had Reiss phoned ahead and warned them?
 Had they sent out lookouts?
 Whatever had happened it has failed because there were a couple of people in the other bar and also in the beer garden.

-I got a verbal lesson in pool by a 61 year old black lady waving her walking stick, had someone spill there drink on me, my seat stolen on more than one occasion and was attacked my flies every time I went to the toilet.
+I got a verbal lesson in pool by a 61 year old black lady waving her walking stick, had someone spill their drink on me, my seat stolen on more than one occasion and was attacked my flies every time I went to the toilet.
 Nice to know nothing has changed.

 Every time I went to the toilet a swarm of tiny black flies would leave their hiding places and swarm towards me and bounce off my face as I tried not to piss down my leg.
 I have been reliably informed that these are known as ‘piss flies’ and are common in grubby toilets – and none are more grubby than those at the Mucky Pup.